6 Autumn Driving Hazards

 - Finally make sure you take your time at traffic junctions as the colour of the light might be hidden by the glare of the sun at certain times of the day.

-There are a number of things you need to remember when it comes to driving in autumn/winter but perhaps the one thing to focus on is that you "drive slow, drive safe".
+There are a number of things you need to remember when it comes to driving in autumn, but perhaps the one thing to focus on is that you "drive slow, drive safe".
 Make sure you have your car insurance up to date and that you are covered in case you encounter any issues on the road.
-If you are unsure if you have break down assist or if you are covered for different eventualities you should contact your insurer to go through the details of your cover.
+If you are unsure if you have break down assistance, or if you are covered for different eventualities you should contact your insurer to go through the details of your cover.